rafalohaki/fast_io/readme.md

 4. Binary Size
 Just use the benchmark in benchmarks/0014.file_io/file_io.
-That would introduce Ryu floating table for printing time, and I did not compile the code with -DFAST_IO_OPTIMIZE_SIZE.
-Or it would be nothing.
 Dude, you should avoid stream as plague tbh.
 It is not healthy.